About Experience Learn Insights AI Tools Contact Book a clarity call

 My invisible resume had already done the interview for me.

 You won't find these moments in HR systems.
 But they're etched into legacy.
+Every interaction matters.
+If it's boring, it's broken.

 Impact echoes longer than any job title ever will.